americanexpress/xcprojectlint/README.md

 - `no-white-space-specifications`

-    This mode ensures that no file or project contains whitespace specifications of: indentWidth, tabWidth, usesTabs, or lineEnding
+    This mode ensures that no file or project contains whitespace specifications of: indentWidth, tabWidth, usesTabs, or lineEnding.

 - `all`